-Revenue is recognized upon delivery when significant risks and rewards of ownership of metal or metalbearing concentrate passes to the buyer, it is probable that the economic benefits will flow to the Company, revenue can be reliably measured, and collection is reasonably assured.
+Revenue is recognized upon delivery when significant risks and rewards of ownership of metal or metal-bearing concentrate passes to the buyer, it is probable that the economic benefits will flow to the Company, revenue can be reliably measured, and collection is reasonably assured.
 Revenue is measured at the fair value of the consideration received, excluding discounts, rebates, royalties and sales taxes or duty.
+Management fees are recognized on a monthly basis as services are provided.
+Oil and Gas lease revenues are recognized over the life of the lease as the benefit is being received by the lessee.